0330 822 0505

 Overall affordability

-Naturally, the amount of your income will be a factor in the approval process.
+Naturally, income will be a factor in the approval process.
 Most lenders will cap their lending at 4.5x your annual earnings, while others will base loan size on monthly disposable income.

-Income types such as self-employment, zero-hour contracts or variable income contracts usually need additional supporting evidence to back up your earnings history.
+Income types such as self-employment, zero-hour contracts, and variable income contracts usually require additional supporting evidence to back up their earnings history.

 Credit score

 Do you have multiple credit score issues or just one payday loan default?
-Lenders will take your overall credit score into account and will look at the bigger picture and stability of your finances and repayments.
+Lenders will consider your overall credit score and the bigger picture, including the stability of your finances and repayments.

 How much deposit will I need?

 Most lenders will require a minimum 15% deposit for payday loan mortgages.
-Low deposit offers (5%-10%) are rare and would be difficult, but there are one or two lenders who don’t require a large deposit in some cases.
+Low deposit offers (5%-10%) are rare and would be difficult, but some lenders don’t require a large deposit in some cases.

 Get matched with an experienced mortgage broker

-It’s not easy to get a mortgage if you have a payday loan on your credit report.
+Getting a mortgage is difficult if you have a payday loan on your credit report.
 But with the help of an expert broker, you can find the best possible rates and terms for your situation and make your homeownership goal a reality.

 Contact us today to be matched with one of the specialist brokers we work with.
-We don’t charge a fee to make the connection and there’s no obligation to take things further after an initial consultation.
-Just give us a call at 0808 189 0463 or make an enquiry.
+We don’t charge a fee to make the connection; there’s no obligation to take things further after an initial consultation.
+Just give us a call at 0330 822 0505 or make an enquiry.

 FAQs